 Petra (called Rekem in the Dead Sea Scrolls) lies in the biblical region of Edom.
 According to Genesis, the Edomites were descendants of Esau, Jacob's brother and rival.
 Edom's fertile land was a magnet that desert dwellers couldn't ignore, but the Edomites were careful to keep it exclusive.
 When Moses led the Israelites to the Promised Land and asked to pass through Edom, he was denied.

 By the 7th century BC, a new group had swept in from Arabia: the Nabateans.
-Their spectacular tombs and carved monuments draw travelers to Petra today.
+The spectacular tombs and carved monuments of these intrepid traders draw travelers to Petra today.
 With a wealthy empire that at its height reached from Damascus to the Sinai, the Nabateans controlled the region's trade routes, their caravans bearing frankincense and myrrh, Indian silks, and African ivory.

 Gradually, Christianity replaced the old religion, and churches were built in Petra.
 Around the same time, the rise of sea trade began to precipitate Petra's decline, as ancient traders learned that they could use prevailing winds to hasten ships across the sea.
 Some Arabian goods began to come to Egypt and its Mediterranean ports via the Red Sea.
 It didn't help that a series of earthquakes left a ruinous mark on the city.